david-pfx/AmzPlayer/ReadMe.md

 This is an alpha release, with some changes and limitations.
 Most recent first.

+## Release 3.0-21h13
+- fixes scaling of pieces smaller than position
+- fixes crash with dummy positions and animations.

 ## Release 3.0-21g30
 - fixes a problem with dependencies on .netcore 5.0 and C runtime v142, by including them in the release
 - adds move animation and sound (first iteration, needs work).